strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 export default {
   config: {
-    // Change the Auth views strapi logo
+    // Replace the Strapi logo in auth (login) views
     auth: {
       logo: AuthLogo,
     },
-   // Change the favicon
+   // Replace the favicon
     head: {
       favicon: favicon,
     },
     // Add a new locale other than en
     locales: ['fr', 'de'],
-    // Change the menu logo
+    // Replace the Strapi logo in the main navigation
     menu: {
       logo: MenuLogo,
     },